AUGHTIES TABLE FOR BICAMERAL ELECTORAL COLLEGE II

 |

-*Effective electors are uniform range value approximations based on the
+electors are anchor value approximations based on the

 CONSTANTS & FORMULAE USED